The Link Between Anorexia and Obsessive Compulsive Disorder

 Ego-Syntonic Conditions

 Anorexia nervosa is ego-syntonic.
-This means the individual sees themselves and their condition as one, or experience the condition as part of their identity.
+This means the individual sees the symptoms of the condition as being a good, helpful, or positive thing, and the condition is part of their identity.

 This is one of the aspects that make recovery from anorexia nervosa so difficult.
-People may become so deeply involved in their disordered thoughts and behaviors that they aren’t able to separate themselves from the condition, or tell who they are without it.
-[5]
+People may become so deeply involved in their disordered thoughts and behaviors that they aren’t able to separate themselves from the condition or tell who they are without it.5

 Ego-Dystonic Conditions

 On the other hand, obsessive-compulsive disorder represents an ego-dystonic condition.
-In these cases, individuals have a strong distinction between themselves and the disorder.
+In these cases, individuals have a negative reaction to the disorder because it is frustrating or creates other problems.

-People with OCD tend to understand that the invasive and pervasive thoughts they experience are products of their own mind and imagination.
-In fact, this realization is thought to contribute to their compulsive behaviors.
-[6]
+People with OCD tend to understand that the invasive and pervasive thoughts they experience are products of their own minds and imaginations.
+This realization is thought to contribute to their compulsive behaviors.6

 The stress of experiencing continuous thoughts that one is unable to successfully suppress can cause even more stress, leading someone to lean more heavily on their ritualistic behavior.